-Affected cats are often depressed and uncoordinated, and may lose weight.
+Affected cats are often depressed and uncoordinated and may collapse with exercise.
 Occasionally, they show a change in attitude, do not respond to people, and tend to hide.
 In chronic cases, the cat may become blind because the growing pituitary tumor puts pressure on the optic nerves.
 Animals with panhypopituitarism appear dehydrated despite drinking more water.
 Cats may urinate in large volumes and use areas other than the litter box.

 External beam radiation therapy may reduce the pituitary tumor size and improve the signs in some cats, but the experience using this kind of treatment is limited for cats with large pituitary tumors.
 The outlook is poor.

 Despite its name, diabetes insipidus is not related to the more commonly known diabetes mellitus, and it does not involve insulin or sugar metabolism.
-Diabetes insipidus is caused by problems with antidiuretic hormone, a pituitary gland hormone responsible for maintaining the correct level of fluid in the body.
-It occurs rarely in cats; when seen, it tends to affect kittens or young adults.
-(For a more detailed discussion of Diabetes Insipidus, see Disorders of the Pituitary Gland in Dogs : Diabetes Insipidus.)
+Diabetes insipidus is caused by problems with antidiuretic hormone (also called vasopressin), a pituitary gland hormone responsible for maintaining the correct level of fluid in the body.
+Either the pituitary gland does not secrete enough of this hormone (called central diabetes insipidus) or the kidneys do not respond normally to the hormone (called nephrogenic diabetes insipidus).
+It occurs rarely in cats.

 Feline acromegaly is caused by a tumor of the pituitary gland that secretes growth hormone.
-It occurs in cats 8 to 14 years old and appears to be more common in males.
+It occurs in older cats (usually 8 to 14 years old) and appears to be more common in males.
 These tumors grow slowly and may be present for a long time before signs appear.

 Because this disease causes diabetes mellitus, signs of diabetes such as increased thirst, urination, and appetite are present.
 In addition, signs of excess growth in the legs, paws, chin, skull, and other parts of the body may be seen.
 In particular, weight gain in cats with uncontrolled diabetes mellitus is a key sign of acromegaly.
 The heart, kidneys, liver, and endocrine organs are also larger than normal.
 Insulin levels in the blood are dramatically increased.
 Feline acromegaly should be suspected in any diabetic cat that has severe insulin resistance.